 1. Safe-Proof the Building

-To avoid injury, the entire building should be inspected, and dangerous areas should be addressed.
+To avoid injury, inspect the entire building and address all dangerous areas.
 While this may seem overwhelming, this task can come down to a number of simple upgrades and adjustments to make the environment safer.
 This can include improvements like adding rubber padding along the ends of stairs, designating emergency exits, installing rubber mats at entryways to prevent slips and falls, and ensuring that railings are secure.

-Additionally, this can include making sure that all tools and equipment are installed properly and safely.
-For example, wires and electric cables should be covered or taped down to prevent employees from tripping over them.
+Additionally, make sure all tools and equipment are installed properly and safely.
+For example, cover or tape down wires and electric cables to prevent employees from tripping.

 There are also areas that may require continued maintenance, like interior and exterior infrastructure.
 Walkways can become dangerous when icy, so make sure you have someone available to come and salt those walkways in the winter months.
 Additionally, for buildings that get a lot of sunlight exposure, UV-protected windows can improve occupant comfort while minimizing energy drain on heating and cooling systems.